apache/activemq-apollo/apollo-website/src/documentation/user-manual.md

     World
     ^@

-Furthermore, you configure the `SUBSCRIBE` frame so that the subscription only receives messages that have a sequence id that is equal to or greater than a requested value by using the `from-seq` header.
+Furthermore, you can configure the `SUBSCRIBE` frame so that the subscription only receives messages that have a sequence id that is equal to or greater than a requested value by using the `from-seq` header.
 Example:

     SUBSCRIBE
     id:mysub